World-Snapshot/StreamFlow/README.md

 # StreamFlow

-To speed up our [RF-based](https://github.com/lqiang67/rectified-flow) project, we developed a library based on [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion) to accelerate the Rectified Flow model, which can achieve a speedup of 300% to 600% and supports unlimited multi-GPU decoding.
+To speed up our [Rectified-Flow-based](https://github.com/lqiang67/rectified-flow) project, we developed a library based on [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion) to accelerate the RF model, which can achieve a speedup of 300% to 600% and supports unlimited multi-GPU decoding.

 ![StreamFlow Teaser](./static/videos/StreamFlow_teaser.gif)